Defense Intelligence Agency: Overview

-The Director of the Defense Intelligence Agency is an intelligence officer who, upon nomination by the President and confirmation by the Senate, serves as the nation's highest-ranking military intelligence officer.
-He or she is the primary intelligence adviser to the Secretary of Defense and also answers to the Director of National Intelligence.
-The Director is also the Commander of the Joint Functional Component Command for Intelligence, Surveillance and Reconnaissance, a subordinate command of United States Strategic Command, which is headquartered in Omaha, Nebraska.
-Additionally, he or she chairs the Military Intelligence Board, which coordinates activities of the entire defense intelligence community.
+The director of the Defense Intelligence Agency is an intelligence officer who is nominated by the U.S. president and confirmed by the U.S. Senate.
+He or she is the primary intelligence adviser to the secretary of defense and also answers to the director of national intelligence.
+The director is also the commander of the Joint Functional Component Command for Intelligence, Surveillance and Reconnaissance, a subordinate command of United States Strategic Command, which is headquartered in Omaha, Nebraska.
+Additionally, he or she chairs the Military Intelligence Board, which coordinates activities of the entire US defense intelligence community.